 The Swale channel is a worked stretch of water, where traditional barges race and modern shipping continues.
 There are many ports and harbours along our north Kent coastline:

 - Queenborough Harbour is a historic landmark and a working harbour.
 Sir Francis Drake sailed to Queenborough to reduce the number of his crew and it was invaded by the Dutch in 1667.
 2017 was the 350th anniversary of 'The Battle of the Medway' and many maritime visitors were welcomed rather than repelled at Queenborough Harbour.
 Legend has it that Lord Nelson and Lady Hamilton also had a residence in the town.
 The harbour offers a range of services with moorings available and an all tide landing.
-Island Cruises Ltd operate seasonal tours from the All Tide Landing and provide an ideal opportunity to explore our coastline.
+Island Cruises Ltd and Jetstream Tours operate seasonally from the All Tide Landing and provide an ideal opportunity to explore our coastline.

 - Faversham Creek has a strong maritime history in boat building and hosts an annual Nautical Festival .The Faversham Creek Trust (which aims to rebuild the maritime heritage of Faversham) is a great source of information both historical and current with links to many Faversham maritime businesses, groups and sailing organisations.
 Visit Standard Quay at the far end of Abbey Street which has plenty to offer including shopping, eating, mooring and living history - open seven days a week with free on-site parking.
 The Iron Wharf Boatyard is essentially a 'do it yourself' boatyard where boat owners can undertake all kinds of work and also offers some mooring alongside the traditional wharf.
 For moorings on Front Brents Jetty call Faversham Town Council on 01795 594442 or the Jetty Agent 01795 591140.
 Faversham Town Quay moorings - £9 per night payable to Swale Borough Council in person at the Alexander Centre in Preston Street or by calling Customer Services on 01795 417850 Mon - Thurs 8.45 - 5pm or Fri 8.45am - 4.30pm.